project-march/ProjectMarch/ros1/src/data/march_realsense_reader/doc/README.md

 The processing makes heavy use of the [Point Cloud Library (PCL)](https://pointclouds.org/) to do the processing.
 Many of its classes are used even when not directly using methods from PCL.

-The processing consists does 4 main phases:
+The processing consists of 4 main phases:

 * Preprocess the point cloud